myok12/twit-cli/README.md

 [Trevor Landau](http://github.com/landau) (Author)

 ## Purpose
-I created `twitter-cli` mostly as an exercise to create a `node js` cli tool, but also so I could tweet while in my terminal.
+I created `twitter-cli` mostly as an exercise to create a `node.js` cli tool, but also so I could tweet while in my terminal, because who doesn't want to do everything from the CLI.